synthetos/tg_pytest/README.md

          "fail":"soft"}

 ### Known Limitations and Open Issues:
   - Currently the USB port finder only works on OSX, but can be relatively easily extended to Linux and Windows as all it needs to do is find the USB port string
-  - Currently there is no buffer management on the send string.
+  - There is no buffer management on the send string, nor is there likely to be.
 For any given test the send string array should be limited to 254 characters (v8 streaming mode), or 24 lines (v8 line mode), or 3000 characters (g2)
+  - Only exact-match checking is supported.
+This should be enough

+### TODO list
+  - Build a synthetic status report by combining the contents of all the SRs in the response set.
+Last value wins.